Regional rise of Islamists fraught with challenges

 NEIGHBOURS WATCH CLOSELY

-While Egyptians go through a tortuous transition process that has seen parliamentary polls cancelled and the power of president cast into doubt, Tunisians breathe a sigh of relief.
+While Egyptians go through a tortuous transition process that has seen parliamentary polls canceled and the power of president cast into doubt, Tunisians breathe a sigh of relief.

 Their own journey has been far smoother, with no military rulers to turn the tables against the Islamist Ennahda party that won the first election of the Arab Spring in October.